-A crown is the most long lasting way we can restore a badly damaged or weak tooth.
+A dental crown is the most long lasting way we can restore a badly damaged or weak tooth.
 It is made of metal, porcelain or ceramic, and fits over the remaining tooth like a hat.
 It is the best way to prevent further damage or breakage of that tooth.

-Why might I need a crown?
+Why might I need a dental crown?

 This risk increases with people that grind their teeth or have other missing tooth which increases the forces each tooth has to endure.